Jokepp/writeups/hackthebox/challenges/toxic.md

 unserialize($cookie);
 ```

 First, the code checks if there is a cookie set.
 If there is none, a new `PageModel` object is created.
-Then, the cookie is read and unserialized[^2] without any checks or sanitation of what can effectively be considered a user input.
-This allows an attack _"PHP Object Injection"_[^3][^4].
+Then, the cookie is read and unserialized[^2] without any checks or sanitation of what is effectively a user input.
+This allows a _"PHP Object Injection"_ attack[^3][^4].
 Let's take a look at the definition of the `PageModel` class:

 ``` php
 class PageModel